CumulusNetworks/docs/content/cumulus-netq-42/Installation-Management/Install-NetQ/Install-NetQ-Device-SW/Install-NetQ-CLI/_index.md

 5. Select your user and click <img src="https://icons.cumulusnetworks.com/01-Interface-Essential/04-Login-Logout/login-key-1.svg" height="18" width="18"/> above the table.

 6. Copy these keys to a safe place.
+Select `Copy` to obtain the CLI configuration command to use on your devices.

     {{<notice info>}}
 The secret key is only shown once.
 If you do not copy these, you will need to regenerate them and reconfigure CLI access.